iankloo/nhlMisc/README.md

 ### Update
 Cartodb integration is finished.
 The LA Times group shared their code for their leaflet/carto integration, so I've been working off of that.
 Initial results are good - see the to do section to see what needs to be done still.

+### Update 2
+Needed to build out the ice on CartoDB - not trivial given the shape of an ice rink and number of important lines to include.
+Instead of drawing with polylines, I created a map layer by georeferencing a .PNG of hockey ice.
+I then converted it to a leaflet map layer using Maptiler.
+The result is pretty cool.

 ## To Do:
 - Fix parser to find assists (not recorded as "events" by the tracker)